nytimes/react-tracking/README.md

 ## Installation

 ```
-npm install --save nytm/nyt-react-tracking#v4.0.0
+npm install --save react-tracking
 ```

-(Or whatever is the [latest version](https://github.com/nytm/nyt-react-tracking/releases))

 ## Usage
 `@track()` expects two arguments, `trackingData` and `options`.
 - `trackingData` represents the data to be tracked (or a function returning that data)
 - `options` is an optional object that accepts three properties:
-  - `dispatch`, which is a function to use instead of the default dispatch behavior.
+  - `dispatch`, which is a function to use inste`ad of the default dispatch behavior.
 See the section on custom `dispatch()` later in this document.
   - `dispatchOnMount`, when set to `true`, dispatches the tracking data when the component mounts to the DOM.
 When provided as a function will be called on componentDidMount with all of the tracking context data as the only argument.
   - `process`, which is a function that can be defined once on some top-level component, used for selectively dispatching tracking events based on each component's tracking data.
 See more details later in this document.